xarray-contrib/xarray.dev/src/posts/xarray-biology/index.md

 **Build** and then **share** tools that use `Xarray` to do useful things, such as building domain-specific visualization tools that use Xarray metadata to build the visualizations.
 Or solving any problems that you run into; if it bothers you, it likely bothers someone else, and they'll be happy to use your solution.

 **Contribute** by commenting on Xarray issues, explaining how they affect biology use cases, and working on bug fixes and new features.
+ - **SciPy 2025 Sprint!** If you will be attending the [SciPy 2025](https://www.scipy2025.scipy.org/) conference join our Xarray for Biology Sprint!
+It's not required but if you are interested let us knnow via this [form](https://docs.google.com/forms/d/e/1FAIpQLSeGvTLONF-24V7z2HoACm4MhEr82c2V-VIzA9eqM9-jt-Xh8g/viewform?usp=sharing&ouid=111570313164368772519)

 **Support** other biologists learning to use Xarray.
 Respond to forum posts and help budding users, write and share small examples of using Xarray with biology data.
 Teach tutorials to your peers.

 As part of my role as an "Xarray community Developer" I'm always happy to talk to you about whether Xarray might be a good fit for your biology data.
 Please reach out if you have a question!
 I'm `@ianhi` on most platforms.
-You can also join our new Xarray in Biology office hours [LINK], or book some time with me to talk Xarray and Biology [here](https://calendly.com/ian-earthmover/30min).
+You can also join our new Xarray in Biology [office hours](https://xarray-contrib.github.io/xarray-for-bio/getting-help.html#office-hours), or book some time with me to talk Xarray and Biology [here](https://calendar.app.google/xdjhynWycxE3okk68).

 ## Looking Forward